-Symptoms Bull's-eye rot-spots with light brown centers and a dark brown border.
-Firm, mealy texture.
+Bulls'-eye rot-spots with light-brown sunken centers and a dark-brown halo.
+The rot has a firm and mealy texture.
 Rot does not spread from one fruit to another.
-Does not show up in the orchard but after months of storage.

 Cladosporium rot-dark brown, water-soaked spots.
-Can be similar to side rot.
+Can be confused with side rot.

 Storage scab-small, light brown, sunken spots.